Skip to main content

 • music

-• “The music, and really the entire soundtrack, is quite excellent; boasting few individually outstanding tracks for each large segment of the game.”
+• “The music, and really the entire soundtrack, is quite excellent; boasting a few individually outstanding tracks for each large segment of the game.”

 • grinding